ramenguy99/xpg/ROADMAP.md

           to see teardown logs (we currently don't see the Contxt teardown)
         - Can we somehow bind the lifetime of this to the module?
 Does not seem to be exposed by nanobind, but technically possible also with gc.
-        -> GC on module does not seem to work
+        - GC on module does not seem to work
-        -> atexit runs earlier than Context (unless nested in func) -> user fixes would be:
+        - atexit runs earlier than Context (unless nested in func)
+        - user fixes would be:
            - user manually calls cleanup funcs if he wants to see cleanup -> suitable for viewer
            - user manually wraps uses of the library outside global scope -> annoying for small scripts?
              But maybe don't care about cleanup logs?
-        => Decided to use global object, if user instantiates it twice it throws, automatically cleaned up, can potentially add methods (e.g. log level control).
+        - Decided to use global object, if user instantiates it twice it throws, automatically cleaned up, can potentially add methods (e.g. log level control).
 Can be cleaned up before other stuff, but not critical.
-- [ ] Low level barriers
-- [ ] Queues + queue sync
 - [ ] Clean examples
     - [ ] Basic
     - [ ] Gui